 Milk – Mother’s Nutrigenomic Doping System

 Milk is an outstanding functional food developed by mammalian evolution to promote adequate growth and development of the newborn mammal.
-Bodo C. Melnik presented it as a highly sophisticated endocrine signaling system of mammalian evolution that activates the nutrient-sensitive kinase mechanistic target of rapamycin complex 1 (mTORC1).
-Milk fulfills its mTORC1 activating function by providing fast-hydrolyzed amino acids leucine, glutamine and tryptophan “hardware” and an epigenetic “software” transmitting exosomal microRNA-29b and microRNA-21.
+Bodo C. Melnik presented it as a highly sophisticated endocrine signalling system of mammalian evolution that activates the nutrient-sensitive kinase mechanistic target of rapamycin complex 1 (mTORC1).
+Milk fulfils its mTORC1 activating function by providing fast-hydrolyzed amino acids leucine, glutamine and tryptophan “hardware” and an epigenetic “software” transmitting exosomal microRNA-29b and microRNA-21.

 Mechanistic Target of Rapamycin Complex 1

 mTORC1 plays an important role in cell growth, protein and lipid synthesis, lipid accumulation and adipogenesis, and muscle protein synthesis.
 During the period of lactation, milk-driven mTORC1 activation mediates anabolism and the growth of the newborn.
-However, in the adolescent and adult humans, persistent hyperactivation of mTORC1 increases body weight, lean and fat mass and is of critical concern as it is associated with aging and the development of age-related disorders such as obesity, type 2 diabetes mellitus, metabolic syndrome, cancer, and neurodegenerative diseases.
+However, in the adolescent and adult humans, persistent hyperactivation of mTORC1 increases body weight, lean and fat mass and is of critical concern as it is associated with ageing and the development of age-related disorders such as obesity, type 2 diabetes mellitus, metabolic syndrome, cancer, and neurodegenerative diseases.
 Chronic hyperactivation of mTORC1 also enhances endoplasmic reticulum stress that promotes cell death .

 mTORC1 is activated by crucial nutrient-derived compounds :